What are conflicts in Genius Cloud and how to address them?

 - when one of your devices is offline.
 For example, changes made on an offline device are later synced when the device is finally online, resulting in a conflict if you modify the document on another device.

 How Genius Cloud addresses conflicts

-To prevent any loss of information when a conflict happens, Genius Cloud automatically creates a copy of the document.
-The first copy keeps the first device changes that could sync; the second copy keeps the other device's changes.
+Genius Cloud automatically creates a copy of the document to prevent any information loss when a conflict happens.
+The first copy keeps the first device's changes that could sync; the second keeps the other device's changes.
 Genius Cloud then edits the title of the last modified copy and appends it with "(conflict)."

 How to detect conflicted copies and resolve them in Genius Scan app

 When Genius Cloud marks a document with "conflict", you can resolve it from Genius Scan app: